bahmutov/cypress-map/README.md

 ## Install

-Add this package as a dev dependency
+Add this package as a dev dependency:

 ```
 $ npm i -D cypress-map